archfz/cypress-terminal-report/README.md

 #### 3.5.2

-- Fix issue where suites in sub-files called by top-level `.spec` files get put into a different output file than the top-level `.spec` log file.  by [bvandercar-vt](https://github.com/bvandercar-vt)
+- Fix issue where top-level `.spec` files that call test functions in other files results in multiple output files being created.  by [bvandercar-vt](https://github.com/bvandercar-vt)

 #### 3.5.1